davidmaamoaix/codewars-authoring/the-little-typer/description.md

 In this kata, you are going to infer the type of an expression based on a given context.
-Your goal is to implement the `Program` class so that it can be instantiated with a string of context like:
+Your goal is to implement the `infer_type` function so that it can take in a context like:

 ```python
 """